-COMMISSION FOR INDEPENDENT EDUCATION INSTRUCTIONAL AND ADMINISTRATIVE PERSONNEL RETAIN A COPY OF THIS DOCUMENT IN FACULTY MEMBER'S PERSONNEL FILE.
+COMMISSION FOR INDEPENDENT EDUCATION INSTRUCTIONAL AND ADMINISTRATIVE PERSONNEL

+RETAIN A COPY OF THIS DOCUMENT IN FACULTY MEMBER'S PERSONNEL FILE.
-INSTITUTION DATA

-Name: ID No.:

-PERSO NNEL D ATA

-Name:

-Address (Residence):

-City: State: Zip :

-Business No.: Residence No.: E-U Tim e 🗌 Part Time Emai 11:

-Date of Initial Employment: Full 1 lin

-Primary responsibilities (or courses taught:

-Educational Declarge • / 1

-Educational Background School Name Location (City, State) of the credentia Month/ Month/ Major Area of Certificate, Diploma, or

-School Funite Location (Criji, State) Year Year To Study Degree Earned

-From

-Work Experience:

-Employer Address (Street, City, State, Zip Month/ Month/ J ob Title and Duties

-Code) Year From Year To

-riom

-Certifications/Licenses: (A Attach a copy of faculty member's crede entials)

-Occupational Lie censes, Certifications, or Registration s Held State Issue ed Expiration Date

-Have you been employed hy involved with or in any way rolated wi th other odu cational institutions in

-Florida or any other state • / • • in, other euro cational institutions in

-Yes \square No \square If Yes, please provide spo and/or involvem ent

-Have you ever been know n this application?

-Yes No If Yes, please explain. a are using o

-Notarization

-State of County of

-Before me, a Notary Public, personally known to me , or documentation provided

-being duly sworn affirms that he/she will represent this institution in good faith and in compliance with the

-laws of the State of Florida, and authorizes the Commission to receive criminal justice information, as defined

-in Section 943.045, Florida Statutes, regardless of the jurisdiction in which such information originated,

-pursuant to Section 1005.2

-and correct.
-2(1)(11), 1 lollau Statates, (is that the statements co

-Applicant Signature:

-Subscribed and sworn to be efore me this day of , 20

-Notary Public: nore me uns uay 01 MyC commissio n Evniras (SEAL)

-TNOTALY FUULIC.
-IVI y C .01111115510 n Expires.
-(SEAL)
+INSTITUTION DATA Name: ID No.: PERSONNEL DATA Name: Address (Residence): City: State: Zip: Business No.: Residence No.: E um □ D 4 / T' Emai l: Date of Initial Employment: Full 11me e 🗌 Part Time : L Primary responsibilities of or courses taught: Educational Background School Name (Institutions shall maintain evidence of Location (City, State) of the credentian Month/ als that qualify f Month/ faculty members) Major Area of Certificate, Diploma, or School Ivallie Location (City, State) Year From Year To Study Degree Earned Words Essentian and Work Experience: Employer Address (Street, City, State, Zip Month/ Month/ ob Title and Duties Employer Code) Year From Year To 3 oo Huc and Dudes Contifications/Licenses Certifications/Licenses: (A Attach a copy of faculty member's crede censes, Certifications, or Registration State Issue ed Expiration Date occupational Ex consess, certifications, or registration Jicia Suite 1850 Expiration Date Have you been employed Florida or any other state • • • related wi th, other educ cational institutions in Yes ☐ No ☐ If Yes, please provide spe · / • and/or involvem ent.
+Have you ever been know n by any other name oth er than t he one yo u are using o n this application?
+Yes No If Yes, please explain.
+Notarization State of County of Before me, a Notary Public ersonally known to me , or do cumentation provided being duly sworn affirms the • • - laws of the State of Florida in Section 943.045, Florida • pursuant to Section 1005.2 and correct. , , , , , , , , , , , , , , , , , , , Applicant Signature: Subscribed and sworn to be efore me this day of , 20 2 1 1 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 MvC n Expires: (SEAL) Notary Public: My C Commissio n Expires: (SEAL)